Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \subsection{Increase in Functional Connectivity Preceding LOC}

-Following the decrease in functional connectivity that occurred within 25 seconds after the drug administration, functional connectivity then started to gradually increase for about 4-5 minutes achieving a maximum peak and later started to progressively decrease for about 6-7 minutes until the loss of consciousness point (LOC) was achieved.
-From Figure 1, it is verified that this increase in functional connectivity occurred on the five physiological frequency bands analyzed, being the most prominent increase observed on frequency band Gamma (25-100Hz).
-By analyzing Figure 2, one can verify on frequency band Beta (13-30 Hz), how this phenomenon of gradual increase in functional connectivity manifested on individual nodes over brain areas, see Figure 2, Sub-Figures 20-35, first 80 seconds of the gradual increase.
-From Figure 2, Sub-Figures 20-35, it was also verified that almost all electrodes were highly connected, therefore reveals that this high connectivity effect involved all cortical regions in which electrodes were positioned.
+Following the decrease in functional connectivity that occurred within 25 seconds after the drug administration, functional connectivity then started to gradually increase for about 4-5 minutes, achieving a maximum peak and later started to progressively decrease for about 6-7 minutes until the loss of consciousness point (LOC) was achieved.
+From \hyperlink{FIGURE1}{$Figure \cdot 1$}, it is verified that this increase in functional connectivity occurred in the five physiological frequency bands analyzed, and the most pronounced increase occurred in the frequency band Gamma (25-100Hz).
+By analyzing \hyperlink{FIGURE2}{$Figure \cdot 2$}, one can verify on the frequency band Beta (13-30 Hz) how this phenomenon of gradual increase in functional connectivity manifested on individual nodes over brain areas (see \hyperlink{FIGURE2}{$Figure \cdot 2$}, \mbox{\textit{Sub-Figures 20-35}}), first 80 seconds of the gradual increase.
+From (\hyperlink{FIGURE2}{$Figure \cdot 2$, \mbox{\textit{Sub-Figures 20-35}}}), it was also verified that almost all electrodes were highly connected, revealing that this high connectivity effect involved all cortical regions in which electrodes were positioned.

 \end{multicols}

 \begin{multicols}{2}